Department of Anthropology

 Dr. Enrico Raffaelli, Associate Professor of Zoroastrian Studies.
 Dr. Raffaelli’s monograph L’oroscopo del mondo (The Horoscope of the World) published in 2001, deals with astrology in Zoroastrianism, its relation with Mesopotamian, Classical and Indian astrology, and its influence on Islamic astrology.
 His main research projects include the study of some astrological Zoroastrian texts, and a comparative study of Zoroastrian, Mesopotamian, Hebrew and Islamic Wisdom literature.

-Dr. Ajay Rao, Associate Professor of South Asian Religions.
+Dr. Ajay Rao, Associate Professor of South Asian Religions and Director of CSAC.
 Dr. Rao’s interests are in the academic studies of South Asian religions; Sanskrit intellectual history; Sanskrit literature and poetics; and religion and aesthetics.
 His book, Re-figuring the Ramayana as Theology: A History of Reception in Premodern India, is forthcoming from Routledge.

 Dr. Kyle Smith, Assistant Professor of Historical Studies (UTM) and Religion (St. George), studies early Christianity.
 His primary research focus is late ancient Syriac Christianity in Roman Mesopotamia and the Sasanian Persian Empire.
 Presently, he is completing a book manuscript entitled Constantine and the Captive Christians of Persia: Martyrdom and Politics in Late Ancient Syriac Christianity.